 Topic Answer Summary Paydays YES Must establish regular paydays in advance.
 Final Pay4 YES Employees that are fired, quit, or otherwise separated must be paid by the next regularly scheduled payday or within two weeks, whichever is sooner.
 Final wages cannot be withheld pending return of employer's property.
 Overtime NO Overtime not addressed in Nebraska law; federal rules may apply.
 Employers are encouraged to review the federal fact sheet.
 Minimum Wage5 NO Nebraska minimum wage law does not apply to agriculture; federal rules may apply.
 Employers are encouraged to review the federal fact sheet.
 Hours Worked NO Nebraska law does not explicitly define 'hours worked' for calculating compensable time.
 Employers are encouraged to review the federal fact sheet.
 Reporting Time Pay NO Nebraska law does not require reporting time pay, i.e. an employee is only required to be paid for actual hours worked.
 Pay Stub YES For each payday, employers must provide employees with a wage statement that shows, at least: the identity of the employer; number of hours the employee is being paid for; wages earned; and, any deductions made.
 Employers do not need to list the hours worked for employees exempt from overtime.
 Taxes and Withholding YES If an employer is required to withhold federal income tax, then they must also withhold Nebraska income tax.
-Employers must give employees a statement of taxes withheld, like a federal Form W-2, 1099-MISC or 1099-R. Employers must pay Nebraska Unemployment Insurance taxes if: You paid cash wages to farm workers of \$20,000 or more in a quarter in either the current or preceding calendar year; OR, You employed ten or more farm workers for some part of a day in 20 or more weeks of either the current or preceding calendar year.
+Employers must give employees a statement of taxes withheld, like a federal Form W-2, 1099-MISC or 1099-R. A Nebraska employer may withhold amounts from an employee's wages only when the deductions are: Required or permitted by state or federal law.
+Required by court order.
+Authorized in writing by the employee.

-YES Employers can only make deductions: For payroll, wage, or withholding taxes; or, As required by law; or, With a written agreement with the employee.
+Employers must pay Nebraska Unemployment Insurance taxes if: You paid cash wages to farm workers of \$20,000 or more in a quarter in either the current or preceding calendar year; OR, You employed ten or more farm workers for some part of a day in 20 or more weeks of either the current or preceding calendar year.
+Certain family employment is excluded from coverage requirements (a parent employed by their son/daughter, a person employed by their spouse, or a child under 21 employed by a parent).
+Unemployment taxes are paid by the employer; they are not taken out of employee pay.
+You can credit the amount you pay to Nebraska in calculating how much you owe for federal unemployment taxes.
+Deductions YES Employers can only make deductions: For payroll, wage, or withholding taxes; or, As required by law; or, With a written agreement with the employee.
 See federal fact sheet for additional guidance.
-YES Nebraska courts have ruled that a payment is considered wages if it: is compensation for labor or services, it was previously agreed to, all the conditions have been met.
+Bonuses YES Nebraska courts have ruled that a payment is considered wages if it: is compensation for labor or services, it was previously agreed to, all the conditions have been met.
 Given that interpretation, nondiscretionary bonuses paid under an agreement (oral or written) would be considered wages protected under Nebraska wage payment laws.
 Discretionary wages would not be considered wages.
 A nondiscretionary bonus is one where the amount and criteria for getting the bonus are announced in advance.
 For example, performance goals (like meeting somatic cell count goals or a bonus for length of service) that workers know about in advance.
 Discretionary bonuses are ones that are not announced in advance, not expected by the employee, and not an incentive for the employee.
 For example, when the farm reaches a certain financial goal and decides to give all employees a bonus.
 Employers should follow any written policy they have about paying bonuses as a best practice.
-YES